 So, why the heck would anyone want to be in a second marriage, especially after reading what I just wrote?
 Because I do think second marriage could be a second chance, and it could be absolutely wonderful.

 - If you liked marriage before, you will like it even more with the right person.

-- We want that connection.
-I don’t care what anyone says, you can wear a ring, live in the same house and ACT like you are married, and it isn’t the same as actually being married.
+You can wear a ring, live in the same house and ACT like you are married, but for some people, it isn’t the same as actually being married.
 There is a bond, a connection, a promise that comes with a marriage certificate.
 It’s not as easy to walk away.
 The commitment is concrete in a marriage.